The Sugar Beet Harvest

 The annual Sugar Beet Harvest migration of RVers starts after the end of the Summer Camping season when Labor Day celebrations are just dwindling down.

-Easy to spot, since they might seem to be headed in the wrong direction, as they steadily drive farther north with their hearts set on racking in big cash before calling it quits for the year!
+Easy to spot, since they seem to be headed in the wrong direction, as they steadily drive farther north with their hearts set on racking in big cash before calling it quits on workamping for the year!

 They’ve signed an agreement with Express Employment Professionals to work the Sugar Beet Harvest, for a workamping job they call an Unbeatable Experience.